maarten-gregoire/maarten-gregoire.github.io/_posts/2018-11-02-oca-java-operators-and-statements.md

     - instance
       - required
       - every iteration it gets assigned a new value from the array or collection on the right-hand side

--
-  - bject to be iterated over
+  - object to be iterated over
     - iterable collection of objects
     - required
     - built-in Java array